Many people are skeptical about veganism because they’re worried about the potential chemicals in plant-based meat and burgers.

 A plant-based burger may not be healthier than a beef burger, but there’s nothing wrong with treating yourself every now and then.

-Generally, the nutritional breakdown of meat is simply protein and a little bit of fat.
+Generally, the nutritional breakdown of meat is simply protein content and a little bit of fat.
 For example, one 113-gram beef patty contains 262 calories, 16 grams of fat, and 28 grams of protein.
 There are no carbohydrates, sugars, or fiber in a beef patty (source: Nutritionix).

 Meanwhile, a 113-gram Beyond Burger patty contains 250 calories, 18 grams of fat, and 20 grams of protein.
 This burger also has 3 grams of carbohydrates, 2 grams of fiber, and no sugar (source: Nutritionix).